-With steep slopes, 9,842 feet-high peaks (3000 meter) and some of Japan’s longest vertical, the Hakuba Valley is the one area in Japan most often compared to the European Alps.
-It is located on Japan’s main island Honshu and filled with rugged mountains flanked by 10 resorts sporting over 200 runs, all of which are accessed with one ski pass.
-The region is blessed by more than 32 feet (10 metres) of snow and being so vast, it offers a huge variety in every aspect from lodging to restaurants, activities and cultural experiences, and even a helicopter skiing operation.
+With steep slopes, 9,842 feet-high peaks (3000 m) and some of Japan’s longest vertical, the Hakuba Valley is the one area in Japan most often compared to the European Alps.
+It is located on Japan’s main island Honshu and is filled with rugged mountains flanked by 10 resorts sporting over 200 runs, all of which are accessed with one ski pass.
+The region is blessed by more than 32 feet (10 m) of snow and being so vast, it offers a huge variety in every aspect from lodging to restaurants, activities and cultural experiences, and even a helicopter skiing operation.
 The Genki-Go shuttle bus service connects the entire Hakuba Valley.
 Options for eating and drinking are numerous, spanning everything from quick snacks to casual to a la carte.
 Natural hot springs are in abundance and there are plenty of day trips and activities available outside of skiing and snowboarding.

 Hakuba lies in the heart of Nagano Prefecture, home to Hakuba Happo One which hosted many of the skiing events for the 1998 Nagano Winter Olympics.
 This famous resort has 3,635 feet (1,180m) of vertical and is ranked among the best ski areas in the world for its demanding slopes and breadth of skiing and snowboarding terrain.
 It still hosts many FIS World Cup events earning it the reputation as a world-class ski resort.
-Each year sees several international ski jumping, alpine ski and snowboarding, cross-country and biathlon competitions events.
+Each year sees several international ski jumping, alpine ski and snowboarding, cross-country, and biathlon competitions events.
 Plus, Hakuba is now also a regular stop for the Freeride World Tour.

 Skiing started in the Hakuba Valley in 1911 when visiting Austrian officer Theodore Van Lech introduced the sport to the local population.
 It was not until 1928 that skiing officially started when Hosono ski club was formed and Happo ski resort became the centerpiece of the valley.

-In more recent times Hakuba has attracted much attention from Westerners who have established businesses and hotels to cater to the area’s growing popularity with tourists and skiers, yet its authenticity and infectious appeal remains firmly intact.
+In more recent times Hakuba has attracted much attention from Westerners who have established businesses and hotels to cater to the area’s growing popularity with tourists and skiers, yet its authenticity and infectious appeal remain firmly intact.